 Certifications and compliance

-XMedius keeps up with the shifting compliance landscape to keep our online fax solutions current and to ensure that our customers can continue to send and receive files securely within specific industry regulations.
+XMedius keeps up with the shifting compliance landscape to keep our online fax solutions, secure file transfer, and unified communications systems current.
+Our experts work hard to ensure that our customers can continue to communicate securely and effectively within specific industry regulations.

 ISO/IEC 27001 – Information Security Management